ChhornKakada/ChhornKakada/README.md

 ###

-<p align="left">My name is CHHORN KAKADA and I'm a computer science student at Institute of Technology of Cambodia.</p>
+<p align="left">My name is CHHORN KAKADA and I am a recent graduate in Computer Science from the Institute of Technology of Cambodia.</p>

 ###